The bondi diggers – an employee roster, 1969

 Spider collected knives, silver and ivory handled, beautiful and ornate and they gleamed all over one wall in his Maroubra flat the last night we all ate over there played Eno and smoked a couple of crumbly lumps of Lebanese gold.

 He was a camp as a row of tents.
 Gay, and always Michael.
 Never Mick, never Mike.
 Michael would glisten with outrage when somebody aroused his disapproval.
 All so arch..

-Ron liked his queenly temperament, his regal qualities, and Michael managed the top-floor bar and the prize-fighters who pretended to be drink waiters with a savage mirth.
-He guarded the till, ridiculed the floorshow, seduced the cooks – kept the trays loaded and managed our personal inventory on the night.
+Ron liked his queenly temperament, his regal qualities and Michael managed the top-floor bar and the prize-fighters who pretended to be drink waiters with a savage mirth.
+He guarded the till, ridiculed the floorshow, seduced the cooks and kept the trays loaded and managed our personal inventory on the night.
 This will be explained later, all that needs to be known is that the drink waiters bought their order from Michael at the bar.
 Feel his Power.
 And then sold them to the patrons, who knew the prices – until about 10 pm.
+When they didn’t.

 Naldo.
 Chef.
 An evil-tempered little toad of an Italian with a hatred of food.
 He handled the departing tray-loads of hot dinners with dismissive loathing.
 His kitchen sounded Orwellian, smelt sour.

 Naldo would sometimes take a drink to settle his wrath, embed it even deeper into his hot moods.
 He was a small man, fat and wet with an unending stream of perspiration – he steamed.

 Though inexplicably there were the nights when he brought out trays of food for the bar staff.
 Oysters and prawns, pastries –